Request A Callback

 How long does it take for solicitors to release inheritance?

-Beneficiaries typically receive their inheritance within 6 to 12 months, but this varies depending on the complexity of the estate.
+Beneficiaries usually receive their inheritance within 6 to 12 months.
+However, this depends on the complexity of the estate.

 How long can solicitors hold inheritance money?